ArlindNocaj/document-barcodes/README.md

 pip-licenses --with-urls --with-system --format=markdown
 ```

-# Some Improvements:
+# Improvements to be made:

-* [ ] implement multithreading in java for jpype zxing usage
+* [ ] implement multithreading class for zxing in java which returns proper objects for python consumption
 * [ ] extension mechanisms for other 2D barcode aggregations